junichi11/fuelphp-netbeans/README.md

 You can run oil commands with IDE.

 Right-click project > FuelPHP > Run Command or Shortcut key `Alt + Shift + X`

+## Generate Action
+You can run `oil generate` command with GUI.

+Right-click project > FuelPHP > Generate

 ## Important!
 Don't clone to SD Card port from new project option!(Hang up...)